aibolem/vexflow-wiki-vexchords/The-VexFlow-Tutorial.md

 ## Step 1: The Basics [ [run](https://jsfiddle.net/gs4v6k6d/2/) ]

-Lets start with a quick example.
+Let's start with a quick example.
 Below, we have an HTML DIV element with the following code:

 ```html
 <div id="boo"></div>
 ```
-Let's do [some boilerplate](https://github.com/0xfe/vexflow/wiki/Understanding-Renderer-&-Context) to create and size an SVG, and get a drawing `context`:
+Let's do [some boilerplate](https://github.com/0xfe/vexflow/wiki/Understanding-Renderer-&-Context) to create and size an SVG and get a drawing `context`:

 ```javascript
 VF = Vex.Flow;